dpfurners/MyWiki/hugo/projects/_index.md

 ---
 title: Index of the Projects
 description: This is the index of the Projects page that displays the projects
 published: true
-date: 2025-03-02T14:54:49.695Z
+date: 2025-03-03T13:21:27.129Z
-tags: hugo
+tags: hugo, posts, index
 editor: markdown
 dateCreated: 2025-03-01T13:48:56.659Z
 ---